samplics-org/samplics/docs/source/tutorial/index.rst

 Categorical data analysis
 -------------------------

-The categorical data analysis refers to the set of methods for analyzing categorical response variables.
-This is a large topic in data analysis and often used in the context of complex survey sampling.
-Contingency tables or cross-tabulations with associated statistics are well-known categorical data analysis.
-But it extends to more areas such as modeling techniques for categorical response variables.
-Agresti, Alan (2013) [#agresti2013] provides an overview of these methods.
+Categorical data analysis refers to the set of methods for analyzing categorical response variables.
+This is a large topic in data analysis and used in the context of complex survey sampling.
+Contingency tables or cross-tabulations with associated statistics are well-known categorical data analysis techniques.
+But categorical data analysis extends to more areas such as modeling techniques for categorical response variables e.g. logistic/logit/loglinear regressions and generalized linear mixed models for categorical responses.
+Agresti, Alan (2013) [#agresti2013]_ provides an overview of these methods.

 .. toctree::
    :maxdepth: 1